 In 1837, John's father, John Sr., dies in Stowe-by-Chartley.
 In his will, the father leaves son John his business, The Cock Inn in Stowe.
 It's at this time that John would sell the Goat Inn to his brother Charles Collier and his wife Jane (who in turn would go on to purchase the building from the original owner, taking full ownership of the Goat Inn).

 John would operate the Cock Inn out of the 15th century residence on Station Road for the next 10 years until his premature death in 1847 at the age of 43 years old.
-While we don't know much about John's passing, we do know he was buried on 12 May 1847.
+While we don't know much about John's passing, we do know he was buried on 12 May 1847 and that he knew the end was likely near as he wrote and signed his will on the 8th of May, four days before his burial.
 (THEORY: John died only weeks after his younger brother James died in Amerton, on 26 April, which could hint at some form of contagious disease or illness.**)

 NOTE: It should be mentioned that all known children of John + wives were baptized in Stowe-by-Chartley.
 This includes the 3 known children born between the years 1825-1837 while John & family lived in Stafford at the Goat Inn.